Loved Ones with Addiction

 As an example, let’s say that your 22-year-old daughter is abusing alcohol and prescription painkillers.
 She lives in your home, doesn’t work, and doesn’t contribute.
 If you pay her way, you are enabling the addiction because she is capable of doing these things for herself.

 On the other hand, if your daughter has special needs and is unable to work, allowing her to live with you is helping because she could not do these things on her own.

 Now, you might be thinking in the first scenario, “But this person can’t work because they have a drug problem, so aren’t I helping?”
 Unfortunately, you’re enabling the addiction.
 In reality, addicts need consequences in order to motivate them to change.

-Without the addiction, most addicts would be productive and self-sufficient.
-This is why the goal for families should be to get their loved one to accept substance abuse treatment in Phoenix.
+Without addiction, most addicts would be productive and self-sufficient.
+This is why the goal for families should be to get their loved ones to accept substance abuse treatment in Phoenix.
 It may not come at a time when you want it to, so you will have to be patient and diligent.

 How Can I Help Someone with an Addiction?

 With your support, your loved one has a greater chance of accepting help and getting the treatment they need.
 Continue to encourage sobriety – not the addiction.
 Here are some of the best ways to help someone with a substance abuse problem.

 The first step is to educate yourself on addiction.
 Addiction is a disease that Causes Dysfunction in the Brain.
 Most people start off with the normal experimentation that comes with adolescence and gradually grow dependent on drugs and alcohol.